 It must be expected that, in connection with taking over the tenancy, a deposit and prepaid rent must be paid.

-8. What will happen to your number on the housing waiting list when you are offered a tenancy?
+8. What happens to your position on the waiting list when you are offered a home?

 If you decline an offered tenancy

 If you are offered a tenancy and decline, you will be moved to the bottom of the interest list for all the tenancies that you have signed up for.
 Therefore, it is important that you only sign up for exactly the properties and types of tenancies that you are interested in.

 If you do not reply to an offered tenancy